OmniLayer/spec/AssetIssuanceStandard.md

-# Proposed Standard for Web Pages describing Assets Issued over Bitcoin
+# Proposed Standard for Web Pages Describing Assets Issued over the Bitcoin Network

 Original proposal by Gideon Greenspan (http://www.gidgreen.com/ and gideon AT coincolors DOT org) with some input from Ron Gross (https://github.com/ripper234) and J.R.
 Willett (https://github.com/dacoinminster).